-This is a collection of recipes that was slated for Cooking for the Specific Carbohydrate Diet but due to size restraints most of it had to be cut.
-The only part that remains in the book is the yellow cauliflower rice.
+This is a collection of recipes that was slated for my cookbook, Cooking for the Specific Carbohydrate Diet, but due to size restraints most of it had to be cut.
+The only part that is in the book is the yellow cauliflower rice.

-So I’m sharing this list of recipes as inspiration for a meal that features lots of great flavors, textures, and uses a variety of spices, vegetables and fruit.
+I’m sharing this list of group of recipes as inspiration for a meal that features lots of great flavors, textures, and uses a variety of spices, vegetables, and fruit.
 This meal is styled after a traditional Indian meal of rice, dal, and chutney.
 And of course you can deconstruct this collection and eat the parts any way you choose.
-If you avoid lentils you can replace the dal with a shrimp, chicken, or vegetable stir-fry, or a savory stew.

 Here’s the individual recipes that make up this meal: